hoang-danny05/swarm-interactions/README.md

 - Initial system prompt visible to both bots
 - Message Array = [Initial Prompt(user), alice, bob, alice...]
 - Agents would lose their sense of self and start talking about Alice and Bob in third person.

+Status of v0.3:
+- Code readability significantly improved
+- Restructured the program to look a lot like mathematical induction
+- Message array is the same ->
+  - Agents still occasionally talk about themselves or others in third person.